thchang/DeepSeekRL-Extended/README.md

 4. I'd like to do all this experimentation in this framework, so I need to make things faster, and support multi-gpu training.

-## Collaboration?
-I have many more experiments I'd love to run but am severely compute-limited.
-If you're an organization with available compute resources and interest in exploring these directions, I'd be very excited to collaborate!
-Please reach out to discuss potential experiments.
-I can be reached at brendan@bhogan.net or on twitter [@brendanh0gan](https://x.com/brendanh0gan). :)